 Another advantage is that the RicohGr can withstand a lot.
 I went through monsoon-like rain and it still works like a charm.
 Being less expensive a damage is more bearable than breaking the Fuji right away.

 I used the cameras already prior my vacation and decided against investing in new equipment.
 In my opinion, those two cameras are the ideal travel combination and I am already used to them.

 In contrast to the cameras, I had only a small backpack that I use in my city.
 Space is limited to two cameras a flash and a couple of batteries, though it gets quite messy in this cramped room.

-For my travel, I wanted a photography backpack that is more organized and offers enough room for all my electronic devices.
+For my travel photography gear, I wanted a backpack that is more organized and offers enough room for all my electronic devices.
 Therefore something new had to be found.

 My first choice was the Flipside AW 400II as it has a lot of room and could store a 15″ notebook.
 Unfortunately, the spacious interior comes with the downside of possibly not being able to take it on the plane as hand luggage.

 For this case, the Lowepro Pro Tactic 350 seems to be the better choice.
 Although a little smaller, it still can store all the equipment mentioned in this post.